emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

-# Publish and Subscribe with MQTT Clients
+# Publish/Subscribe with MQTT Clients

 It is more safe and efficient for the developers to test the EMQX messaging services using client tools before connecting the real-time devices to the EMQX server and developing the IoT applications.
 If some errors are detected during the testing, the developers can troubleshoot in test environment rather than in production.